simran1718/Fake-news-detection-using-NLP/README.md

 -   `True.csv`: Articles from reliable sources.
 -   `Fake.csv`: Articles identified as unreliable.
 *(Ensure these files are in the root directory before running the training script).*
+This is a college project developed by Simran and Aafaq.
+This demonstrates the application of NLP and Machine learning.